jtv/libpqxx/README.md

 On CMake the standard way of working is to have the source tree in one directory, and build in another.
-(The `configure` script supports this as well, but that build is neough work that I didn't bother documenting it.)
+(The `configure` script supports this as well, but that build is enough work that I didn't bother documenting it.)
 Let's say you have the libpqxx source tree in a location `$SOURCE`, and are building in a different location `$BUILD`.